-What is a clinical study Informed Consent Form (ICF)?
+What is a clinical trial's Informed Consent Form (ICF)?

-The ICF is a document that is made to help you understand a specific clinical study.
-This document guides you through what you can expect in the clinical study before you make your decision of whether to take part in it.
+The ICF is a document that is made to help you understand a specific clinical trial.
+This document guides you through what you can expect in the clinical trial before you make your decision of whether to take part in it.

 You can take as long as you need to read the ICF and make your decision.
-If you decide to take part in the clinical study, you will then be asked to sign the ICF to provide your informed consent.
+If you decide to take part in the clinical trial, then you will be asked to sign the ICF to provide your informed consent.

-An overview of your journey through a clinical study
+An overview of your journey through a clinical trial

-Keep in mind that everyone's journey through a clinical study is unique.
-You can always choose to stop taking part in the study at any time, and this will not affect your future medical care in any way.
+Keep in mind that everyone's journey through a clinical trial is unique.
+You can always choose to stop taking part in the trial at any time, and this will not affect your future medical care in any way.

-BEFORE you make the decision about participating
+Before you make the decision about participating